 Consequential dormancy occurs when organisms enter a dormant phase after adverse conditions have arisen.

 This is commonly found in areas with an unpredictable climate.
-While very sudden changes in conditions may lead to a high mortality rate among animals relying on consequential dormancy, its use can be advantageous, as organisms remain active longer and are therefore able to make greater use of available resources.
+Very sudden changes in conditions can lead to a high mortality rate among animals relying on consequential dormancy.
+However, using this dormancy can be advantageous.
+Organisms remain active longer and are therefore able to make greater use of available resources.

 Aestivation

 Aestivation, also spelled estivation, is an example of consequential dormancy in response to very hot or dry conditions.
-It is common in invertebrates such as the garden snail and worm but also occurs in other animals such as lungfish, salamanders, desert tortoises, and crocodiles.
+It is common in invertebrates such as the garden snail and worm.
+It also occurs in other animals such as lungfish, salamanders, desert tortoises, and crocodiles.

 Diapause

 Diapause is a predictive strategy that is predetermined by an animal’s genotype.
-Diapause is common in insects, allowing them to suspend development between autumn and spring, and in mammals such as the roe deer (Capreolus capreolus, the only ungulate with embryonic diapause[citation needed]), in which a delay in attachment of the embryo to the uterine lining ensures that offspring are born in spring, when conditions are most favorable.
+Diapause is common in insects.
+It allows them to suspend development between autumn and spring.
+It also occurs in mammals like the roe deer (Capreolus capreolus, the only ungulate with embryonic diapause[citation needed]).
+In this case, the embryo’s attachment to the uterine lining is delayed.
+This delay ensures that offspring are born in spring.
+This timing allows for conditions to be most favorable.

 Brumation

-Brumation is an example of dormancy in reptiles that is similar to hibernation.
+Brumation is an example of dormancy in reptiles that is akin to hibernation.
 It differs from hibernation in the metabolic processes involved.

-Reptiles generally begin brumation in late autumn (more specific times depend on the species).
+Reptiles generally start brumation in late autumn (more specific times depend on the species).
 They often wake up to drink water and return to “sleep”.
 They can go for months without food.
-Reptiles may eat more than usual before the brumation time but eat less or refuse food as the temperature drops.
-However, they do need to drink water.
+Reptiles eat more than usual before the brumation time but eat less or refuse food as the temperature drops.
+Nonetheless, they do need to drink water.

-The brumation period is anywhere from one to eight months depending on the air temperature and the size, age, and health of the reptile.
-During the first year of life, many small reptiles do not fully brumate, but rather slow down and eat less often.
+The brumation period varies from one to eight months.
+This depends on the air temperature.
+The size, age, and health of the reptile also influence the duration.
+In the first year of life, many small reptiles do not fully brumate.
+Instead, they slow down and eat less often.
 Brumation is triggered by lack of heat and the decrease in the hours of daylight in winter, similar to hibernation.

 Hibernation

 Hibernation is a mechanism used by many mammals to reduce energy expenditure and survive food shortage over the winter.
-Hibernation may be predictive or consequential.
+Hibernation is predictive or consequential.

-An animal prepares for hibernation by building up a thick layer of body fat during late summer and autumn that will provide it with energy during the dormant period.
-During hibernation, the animal undergoes many physiological changes, including decreased heart rate (by as much as 95%) and decreased body temperature.
+An animal prepares for hibernation.
+It builds up a thick layer of body fat during late summer and autumn.
+This fat will give it with energy during the dormant period.
+During hibernation, the animal undergoes many physiological changes.
+These changes include a decreased heart rate by as much as 95%.
+Additionally, the animal experiences a decreased body temperature.

-In addition to shivering, some hibernating animals also produce body heat by non-shivering thermogenesis to avoid freezing.
-Non-shivering thermogenesis is a regulated process in which the proton gradient generated by electron transport in mitochondria is used to produce heat instead of ATP in brown adipose tissue.
+Additionally to shivering, some hibernating animals also produce body heat by non-shivering thermogenesis to avoid freezing.
+Non-shivering thermogenesis is a regulated process.
+In this process, the proton gradient generated by electron transport in mitochondria is used to produce heat.
+This occurs instead of producing ATP in brown adipose tissue.

 Animals that hibernate include bats, ground squirrels, and other rodents, mouse lemurs, the European hedgehog, some insectivores, monotremes, and marsupials.
 Although hibernation is almost exclusively seen in mammals, some birds, such as the common poorwill, may hibernate.

 Around October, turtles kept in outdoor pens will begin to have reduced appetites.
-Some turtles housed indoors may also begin to refuse food as they respond to subtle changes in their environment and attempt to brumate.
+Some turtles housed indoors may also begin to refuse food.
+They respond to subtle changes in their environment.
+They attempt to brumate.

 It is dangerous to let turtles become dormant at room temperatures.
 Increase the amount of time the full-spectrum lighting is kept on to 14 hours a day.